Table of Contents

-Students are speculative fiction writers, both published and unpublished, who want to speed up their development as writers by learning their strengths and how to capitalize on them, learning their weaknesses and how to manage them, and developing professional connections within the field.
+Students are speculative fiction writers, both published and unpublished, who want to speed up their development as writers by learning their strengths and how to achieve their intentions for their work, leveling up in areas they wish to improve, and developing professional connections within the field.

 Clarion West’s students have ranged in age from 21 to 70.
 Unfortunately, for insurance reasons, students younger than 21 may not attend.
 We have no minimum education requirements for admission: our students have included those with no post-high school education to those with PhDs.

-Approximately a third of Clarion West’s students each year identify as people of color, and many identify as part of the LGBTQIA+ communities.
+Approximately a third of Clarion West’s students each year identify as BIPOC (Black, Indigenous, and/or People of Color), and many identify as part of the LGBTQIA+ communities.

 Students must be able to speak and write in English, however we welcome students from outside the United States, and students have attended from all over the world.

 We aim to accommodate all writers who feel that they are a good fit for the rigors of the workshop.
 There are classroom breaks and writing time built into the workshop, however you should read through testimonials from past participants.
 The section about time, energy, workload, and self-care in Deciding Whether to Attend Clarion West, for Disabled Writers by Noe Bartmess (CW ’16) may be especially helpful.